milena-t/calculate_orthogroup_dNdS/README.md

 * [Clustal Omega](http://www.clustal.org/omega/) (for the alignment)
 * [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) (the script has yn00 and codeml implemented)
-* [pal2nal](https://www.bork.embl.de/pal2nal/) (to make the protein alignment codon-based) (Here I allow to give a custom path to the executeable since it wasn't installed in the HPC already)
+* [pal2nal](https://www.bork.embl.de/pal2nal/) (to make the protein alignment codon-based) (Here I allow to give a custom path to the executeable since it wasn't installed in the HPC already.
+Remember to make the `pal2nal.pl` file executeable!)

 ## Input data